Clem-a-la-gome/TheGotitaProject_YI2023/README.md

 # The Gotita Project - Young Innovators 2023

-This repository has been made in the context of the Young Innovator scholarship of the 2023 edition granted by the Colombian Ministry of Science.
+This repository has been made in the context of the Young Innovator scholarship of 2023 granted by the Colombian Ministry of Science.
 Our ambition is to create a water quality monitoring system for rural isolated zones.

 <p align="center">
   <img src="./img/minciencias.jpg" alt="drawing" width="500"/>